-Data on the average GHG emissions from production and distribution of electricity in Denmark in 2009 was obtained from Energinet.dk (2010).
-These data were considered to be representative also for 2010.
-So far, the electricity systems in Eastern and Western Denmark are separated and therefore separate environmental declarations are reported by Energinet.dk.
-According to Energinet.dk (2010) the loss in the distribution net is not included in the environmental declaration, but can be accounted for by an average loss value of 5%.
-A resulting value of 489 g CO{2eq} /kWh was then used for electricity in Eastern Denmark, and a value of 461 g CO{2eq} /kWh was used for Western Denmark.
+Data on the average GHG emissions from production and distribution of electricity in Denmark in 2014 was obtained from Energinet.dk (2015).
+According to Energinet.dk (2015) the loss in the distribution net is not included in the environmental declaration, but can be accounted for by an average loss value of 5%.
+A resulting value of 307 g CO{2eq} /kWh was then used for electricity in Denmark.